Z Grills Smoky Hopper

 Smoky hopper causes

-Smoke coming out from the hopper is a problem that many pellets smoker grills can sometimes experience.
+Smoke coming out from the hopper (burn back) is a problem that most pellets smoker grills can sometimes experience.

-Here are the main reasons why this can happen:
+Here are the reasons why this can happen:

-• Lots of ash build up in the fire-pot, due to:
+• MAIN REASON: Excessive ash build up in the fire-pot, due to:

 • Haven’t vacuumed fire-pot out recently